 - clear-webs: removes all webs on the map and/or frees any webbed creatures - devel/block-borders: overlay that displays map block borders - devel/luacov: generate code test coverage reports for script development.
-Define the DFHACK_ENABLE_LUACOV=1 environment variable to start gathering coverage metrics. - fix/drop-webs: causes floating webs to fall to the ground - gui/blueprint: interactive frontend for the blueprint plugin (with mouse support!) - gui/mass-remove: mass removal/suspension tool for buildings and constructions - reveal-hidden-sites: exposes all undiscovered sites - set-timeskip-duration: changes the duration of the "Updating World" process preceding the start of a new game, enabling you to jump in earlier or later than usual
+Define the DFHACK\ENABLE\LUACOV=1 environment variable to start gathering coverage metrics. - fix/drop-webs: causes floating webs to fall to the ground - gui/blueprint: interactive frontend for the blueprint plugin (with mouse support!) - gui/mass-remove: mass removal/suspension tool for buildings and constructions - reveal-hidden-sites: exposes all undiscovered sites - set-timeskip-duration: changes the duration of the "Updating World" process preceding the start of a new game, enabling you to jump in earlier or later than usual

-- Fixed an issue preventing some external scripts from creating zones and other abstract buildings (see note about room definitions under "Internals") - · Fixed an issue where scrollable text in Lua-based screens could prevent other widgets from scrolling
+- Fixed an issue preventing some external scripts from creating zones and other abstract buildings (see note about room definitions under "Internals") - Fixed an issue where scrollable text in Lua-based screens could prevent other widgets from scrolling - bodyswap: - stopped prior party members from tagging along after bodyswapping and reloading the map - made companions of bodyswapping targets get added to the adventurer party they can now be viewed using the in-game party system

-• bodyswap:
+• buildingplan: